-In conclusion, we would like to draw attention again to the recent discussions of the use of balancing methods with an additional dimension.
-Our experiments show that balancing methods increase the predictive multiplicity and increase the risks involved in the process of model selection from the Rashomon set.
+In conclusion, it is vital to consider the recent discussions on balancing methods during the training data development phase of data-centric AI, incorporating an additional dimension.
+Our experiments show that balancing methods increase the predictive multiplicity and the risks involved in the model selection process from the Rashomon set.
 Therefore, researchers should consider the risk of multiplicity when using balancing methods, which are a haven in imbalanced classification problems.
-The use of the extended performance gain plot for the Rashomon effect is important to monitor this issue and conduct the modeling process responsibly.
+Using the extended performance-gain plot for the Rashomon effect is essential to monitor this issue and conduct the modeling process responsibly.